Kaspar-Holding/SFP-ROA/README.md

 ### 26 June 2023:
 - Updated Logic for Short Term Personal and Commercial sections for PDF
+- New Development Build
+- New Production Build

 ### 22 June 2023:
 - Adivsor Field is now flexible and added in PDF as well